Consumer perspectives of mental health care

 Source: Your Experience of Service Survey Database; Table CP.5.

 The Your Experience of Service (YES) survey collects information from people receiving public mental health care about their experience of care.
-New South Wales, Victoria and Queensland are the only jurisdictions that currently report data.
+New South Wales, Victoria and Queensland are the only jurisdictions that currently provide data to the AIHW for national reporting.

-In the 7 years to 2021–22, a higher proportion of respondents (consumers) have consistently reported a positive experience of service:
+Since 2015–16 the findings from the YES survey show higher proportions of respondents reporting a positive experience of service than not.
+A higher proportion of respondents (consumers) have consistently reported a positive experience of service:

-- in ambulatory or residential mental health care compared with admitted settings, and/or
+- in ambulatory or residential mental health care compared with admitted settings

 - if the person was receiving care under Voluntary status rather than Involuntary mental health legal status.

-Since 2015–16 the findings from the YES survey show higher proportions of respondents reporting a positive experience of service than not.
-However, about 1 in 20 rated their experience of service as Poor in admitted care and ambulatory care.
+About 1 in 20 rated their experience of service as 'Poor' in admitted care and ambulatory care.
 The survey was designed to help Australian mental health services and consumers work together to improve services.
 The jurisdictions that have implemented the survey advise they have developed local practices to translate the data received from consumers completing YES to drive quality improvement in their services.

 Other states and territories have indicated that they are planning to roll out the YES survey in their specialised mental health services in coming years.

-Mental health consumers are invited to complete the survey, where they rate their experience of the service they received across 26 questions using a 1-5 response scale.
+Mental health consumers are invited to complete the survey when they access a service, where they rate their experience of the service they received across 26 questions using a 1–5 response scale.
 The survey also includes some questions about consumer demographics (such as age, gender and Aboriginal and/or Torres Strait Islander origin).

-Figure CP.1: Number of Your Experience of Service surveys collected from consumers of Australian public mental health services
+Figure CP.1: Number of Your Experience of Service surveys collected in Australian public mental health services.
+Most surveys were collected from New South Wales and from consumers of admitted or ambulatory care.

 Notes:

-2. In NSW, consumers are offered the YES survey throughout the year, while in Vic and Qld, consumers are offered the YES over a particular time of year.
+- In NSW, consumers are offered the YES survey throughout the year, while in Vic and Qld, consumers are offered the YES during a particular time of year.
 Comparisons between jurisdictions should be made with caution.

 Source: Your Experience of Service Survey Database; Table CP.1.

-Table CP.2 shows how long YES respondents received care across the different care settings.
+Table CP.2 shows how long YES respondents reported receiving care across the different care settings.

 In admitted mental health settings, care typically lasts for a period up to a couple of weeks.
 The average lengths of stay for public mental health hospitalisations are:

-The YES data are in line with this range –just over half (53%) of respondents received admitted care for a period of 1 day to 2 weeks.
-For more information about mental health-related hospitalisations visit the Admitted patients report.
+The YES data are in line with this range—just over half (52%) of respondents received admitted care for a period of 1 day to 2 weeks.
+For more information about mental health-related hospitalisations visit the Admitted patients section.

 The length of care received by YES respondents might not be representative of the length of care typically received in residential and ambulatory (non-admitted) settings in general.